nathanhleung/blog-old.nathanhleung.com/_posts/2015-12-29-configuring-babel-6.md

 app.set('view engine', 'jade');
 ```
 Now, when you call `res.render`, the code in the `:babel` filter in your Jadet templates will be transpiled.

+## Conclusion
+Hope this helped you configure your Babel installation and begin writing ES6 today!